BretStateham/iot-workshops/IoTHub-TwinsRoutingMethods/README.md

 }
 ```

-Here we are deserializing the configuration to a type in the *Core* project to
+Here we are deserializing the configuration to a type in the *Core* project,
-make working with the Desired Configuration simpler and type safe.
+making work with the Desired Configuration simpler and type safe.

 7. Call the `Connect` and `GetInitialDesiredConfiguration` methods from `Main`
 just after the *deviceClient* is initialized as follows: